 • Less engagement automation

-• More sourcing-centric than full workflow
+• More sourcing-focused than full workflow tools

 Eightfold AI